felixgourdeau/use-mounted-effect/README.md

 }, []);
 ```

-If the fetch call resolve when the component is unmounted, the state will be updated on something that isn't existing anymore.
+If the component is unmounted before the setTimer callback is fired, the state will be updated on something that isn't existing anymore.

 This hook will run your effect only if the component is mounted.